 0.2 Present questions & methods of analysis

-The basic question was simple: how do French and American participants describe music?
+The basic question was simple: How do French and American participants describe music?
 Our investigative paradigm, along with sample and size, are addressed in the methods section below, but we felt it may be useful to provide a quick overview of the data collection and analytical techniques for readers who may be unfamiliar.

 0.2.1 Check-all-that-apply (CATA).

-The CATA technique (Coombs et al., 1956; Katz & Braly, 1933; Meyners & Castura, 2014) is used to measure how participants evaluate a set of stimuli presented one at a time.
-For each stimulus, participants are shown a list of descriptors and are asked to select the descriptors that apply to the presented stimulus (Meyners & Castura, 2014).
+The CATA technique (Coombs et al., 1956; Katz & Braly, 1933; Meyners & Castura, 2014)—a method widely used in sensory evaluation—measures how participants evaluate a set of stimuli.
+In a CATA task stimuli are presented one a time, and for each stimulus, participants are shown a list of descriptors and are asked to select the descriptors that describe the presented stimulus (Meyners & Castura, 2014).
 Katz and Braly (1933) provides an early example of the use of the CATA paradigm in the psychological sciences, but it is not terribly common in that domain anymore.
-However, it has been and continues to be used widely in sensory evaluation (Abdi & Williams, 2010a; Meyners & Castura, 2014).
+However, it has been and continues to be used (Abdi & Williams, 2010a; Meyners & Castura, 2014).
 We alluded to a number of benefits to this technique above.
-The two most important benefits are that it easily assesses questions to which there is more than one ‘correct’ response (Coombs et al., 1956), and that it lowers the cognitive demand placed on participants because they do not have to generate their own responses (Ares et al., 2010).
-Both of these benefits make it very attractive to the psychological sciences.
-As with any data collection technique, it’s important to pair CATA with an appropriate mode of analysis.
-Because the data in a CATA survey can easily be transformed into count data, using the responses as variables, it pairs very well with Correspondence Analysis and Multidimensional Scaling.
-Transforming responses into counts has the added benefit of making this method robust to a wide variety of responses and violations.
+The two most important benefits are that CATA easily assesses questions with multiple ‘correct’ responses (Coombs et al., 1956), places little cognitive demand placed on participants because they do not have to generate responses (Ares et al., 2010).
+As with any data collection technique, it’s important to pair CATA with an appropriate mode of analysis?.
+CATA data are analyzed by: first computing a pseudo contingency table that records the number of times descriptors were associated with stimuli and second analyzing this data table with Correspondence Analysis (CA) in order to visualize the patterns of association between a) stimuli, b) descriptors, and c) stimuli and descriptors.

 0.2.2 Correspondence Analysis.

-The primary analysis used on the data collected in the surveys is Correspondence Analysis (CA).
-CA has many names, and has been ‘discovered’ many times by many people.
+*** Compress all that because we talk more about the methods later when new have the data **** CA has many names, and has been ‘discovered’ many times by many people.
 There are a number of excellent references that illustrate the calculative (Greenacre, 1984) and graphical or geometrical (Benzécri, 1973) aspects of CA. This technique is similar to Principal Components Analysis (PCA), except that it allows for the analysis of qualitative data.
 Data tables for CA are organized such that the value in a given cell represents the relationship between the observation and the variable symmetrically, that is, it is both the number of times a variable was associated with an observation, and the number of times an observation was associated with a variable, depending on perspective.
 Because of this, the variance of the table as a whole represents the variance associated with either the rows or the columns, depending on how it is analyzed.
 Therefore the axes of the factor plots of CA represent the variance extracted from both the the observations and the variables, so we can plot the factor scores for both rows and columns in a single space.

 0.2.3 Partial Least Squares Correlation.